\"Writing.Com

 In affiliation with The Poet's Place Open in new Window.

-Well done, Friend.
+Nicely done, Amethyst Angel.
 WRITE ON!

 Review by Jay O'Toole Author IconMail Icon